-{L2} Inactivity Timer Enter the time in seconds before the prove is aborted due to prover inactivity.
+{L2} Inactivity Timer

+Enter the time in seconds before the prove is aborted due to prover inactivity.
 Make sure you allow enough time for the sphere or piston to travel between detector switches at the lowest flow rate expected.
-When using the Master Meter Method, allow enough time for the amount of flow to pass through the master meter at the lowest expected flow rate. {L1} Prover Diameter This entry is not applicable to Master Meter proving.
+When using the Master Meter Method, allow enough time for the amount of flow to pass through the master meter at the lowest expected flow rate.

+{L1} Prover Diameter

+This entry is not applicable to Master Meter proving.
 Enter the internal diameter of the prover tube in inches or mm.

-(L1) Prover Wall Thickness This entry is not applicable to Master Meter proving.
-Enter the wall thickness of the prover tube in inches or mm, which is used to calculate the CPSP factor. {L1} Modulus of Elasticity This entry is not applicable to Master Meter proving.
+{L1} Prover Wall Thickness

+This entry is not applicable to Master Meter proving.
+Enter the wall thickness of the prover tube in inches or mm, which is used to calculate the CPSP factor

+Prover Setup via the Random Access Method -Setup entries require that you be in the Program Mode.
+In the Display Mode press the [Prog] key.
+The Program LED will glow green and the 'Select Group Entry' screen will appear.
+Then press Prove] [Setup] [Enter] and use [↑] / [↓] keys to scroll.

+{L1} Modulus of Elasticity

+This entry is not applicable to Master Meter proving.
 Enter the Prover Tube Modulus of Elasticity used to calculate the CPSP factor.

-(Revised 06/04) For US Units: Mild Steel = 3.0E7; Stainless Steel = 2.8E7 to 2.9E7: (Brooks is 2.85E7) For Metric Units: 2.07E8 or 1.93E8 to 2.0E8. {L1} Cubical Thermal Expansion Coefficient of Tube (Gc) This entry is not applicable to Compact Provers and Master Meter proving.
+- θ For US Units: Mild Steel = 3.0E7; Stainless Steel = 2.8E7 to 2.9E7. - θ For Metric Units: 2.07E8 or 1.93E8 to 2.0E8.

+{L1} Cubical Thermal Expansion Coefficient of Tube

+This entry is not applicable to Compact Provers and Master Meter proving.
 Enter the Prover Tube Cubical Coefficient of Thermal Expansion for full sized pipe provers, used to calculate the CTSP factor.

-(Revised 06/04) For US Units: Mild Steel = 0.0000186; Stainless Steel = 0.0000265.
-For Metric Units: Mild Steel = 0.0000335; Stainless Steel = 0.00000477. {L1} Base Pressure This entry is not applicable to Master Meter proving.
-Enter the atmospheric pressure in PSIg or kPag, at which the prover was water drawn. {L1} Base Temperature This entry is not applicable to Master Meter proving.
+- θ For US Units: Mild Steel = 0.0000186; Stainless Steel = 0.0000265. - θ For Metric Units: Mild Steel = 0.0000335; Stainless Steel = 0.00000477.

+{L1} Base Pressure

+This entry is not applicable to Master Meter proving.
+Enter the atmospheric pressure in PSIg or kPag, at which the prover was water drawn.

+{L1} Base Temperature

+This entry is not applicable to Master Meter proving.
 Enter the Base Temperature in °F or °C at which the prover was water drawn.
-This entry is used to calculate CTSP. {L2} Stability Check Sample Time Enter the Stability Check Sample Time in seconds, used to calculate the rate of change of temperature and flow rate at the prover or master meter.
-The prove sequence will not start until the temperature and flow rate are stable. {L2} Sample Time Temperature Change (∆Temp) Enter the temperature change allowed during the stability sample time (see previous entry).
-The change in temperature per sample period must be less than this value for the temperature to be considered stable enough to start a prove. {L2} Sample Time Flow Rate Change (∆Flow) Enter the change in flow rate allowed during the stability sample time (see previous two entries).
+This entry is used to calculate CTSP.

+{L2} Stability Check Sample Time

+Enter the Stability Check Sample Time in seconds, used to calculate the rate of change of temperature and flow rate at the prover or master meter.
+The prove sequence will not start until the temperature and flow rate are stable.

+{L2} Sample Time Temperature Change (∆Temp)

+Enter the temperature change allowed during the stability sample time (see previous entry).
+The change in temperature per sample period must be less than this value for the temperature to be considered stable enough to start a prove.

+{L2} Sample Time Flow Rate Change (△Flow)

+Enter the change in flow rate allowed during the stability sample time (see previous two entries).
 The change in flow rate per sample period must be less than this value before the flow rate is considered to be stable enough to start a prove.

-flow rate have stabilized.
-The temperature at the meter and the prover must be within this limit or the prove sequence attempt will be aborted.

-Enter the prover-to-meter temperature range (°C or °F) allowable after the temperature and